vmelan/DRLND-udacity/p3_collab_compet/README.md

-# Project : Continuous Control
+# Project : Collaboration and Competition

 ## Description
-For this project, we train a double-jointed arm agent to follow a target location.
+For this project, we train a pair of agents to play tennis.

 <p align="center">
 	<img src="images/tennis_gif.gif" width=50% height=50%>